baselbers/woocommerce-pdf-invoices/readme.txt

 = 2.9.4 - August 16, 2017 =

+- Added: Added invoice actions to view, update and delete invoice.
 - Added: Action 'wpi_watermark_end' to add multiple watermarks.
 - Improved: Language files by adding more keywords.
 - Fixed: Company logo not found when protocol has been changed.